ices-eg/wg_WGEEL/Misc/data_call_2025/FI_JD_done.md

 *  4 new values inserted in the database
 * 17 values updated in the db

 ### group metrics
 * 17 and 82 new values modified in the group and metric tables
 * 2 and 14 new values inserted in the group and metric tables
+* RE_RUN UPDATE GROUP: 17 and 143 new values modified in the group and metric tables

 ### individual metrics
 * 203 and 1429 new values inserted in the fish and metric tables